Scott Snyder: 2010s

-2020s — present
+2020s–present

 Snyder's Image series Nocterra, drawn by Detective Comics artist Tony S. Daniel, was launched in March 2021 following a Kickstarter campaign for the first issue.
 A television adaptation is currently in development at Netflix.

-In July 2021, Snyder announced an eight-title digital first deal with comiXology Originals, all to be published through his creator-owned imprint Best Jackett Press.
+In July 2021, Snyder announced an eight-title digital first deal with comiXology Originals, all to be published through his creator-owned imprint Best Jackett Press, with the books set to receive print versions via Dark Horse Comics.
 The first three, We Have Demons with Greg Capullo, Clear with Francis Manapul, and Night of the Ghoul with Francesco Francavilla, debuted in October 2021.
 In October 2022, Deadline reported that a film adaptation of Night of the Ghoul was in development at 20th Century Studios.

-In August 2021, Snyder was among a group of creators with whom fellow comics writer Nick Spencer formed a deal with the subscription-based newsletter platform Substack to publish creator-owned comics stories, essays, and instructional guides on that platform.
-Snyder indicated that he would offer advice to aspiring writers in his published pieces.
+Snyder was among a group of creators with whom fellow comics writer Nick Spencer formed a deal in August 2021 with the subscription-based newsletter platform Substack to publish creator-owned comics stories, essays, and instructional guides on that platform.
+Snyder indicated that he would offer a virtual writing class to aspiring writers through his published posts and instructional live videos.

-In February 2023, an animated television series adaptation of Wytches was announced by Amazon Prime Video, with Snyder serving as co-showrunner.
+An animated television series adaptation of Wytches was announced by Amazon Prime Video in February 2023, with Snyder serving as co-showrunner.

+DC revealed in July 2024 that Snyder would return to the company to spearhead DC All In, an initiative that would introduce the Absolute Universe characters and titles, including Absolute Superman written by Jason Aaron and drawn by Rafa Sandoval, Absolute Wonder Woman written by Kelly Thompson and drawn by Hayden Sherman, and Absolute Batman written by Snyder and drawn by Nick Dragotta.
+Snyder was also announced as the co-writer, alongside Joshua Williamson, of DC All In Special #1, an oversized one-shot flipbook with art by Daniel Sampere and Wes Craig that will kick off the initiative.
+In September 2025, Snyder and Dragrottas' Absolute Batman title reached #5 on the New York Times Best Seller list.

+It was announced in January 2025 that Dark Spaces: Dungeon, a 5 issue horror miniseries, written by Snyder and drawn by Hayden Sherman, which was published in 2023-2024, would be getting a film adaptation from Spooky Pictures, producers of Barbarian and Late Night with the Devil.

 Personal life

-Snyder has a wife named Jeanie and two sons named Jack and Emmett.
+Snyder has a wife named Jeanie and two sons.
 On March 3, 2019, Snyder announced that they were expecting another child in May.
-Their child, a son named Quinn, was born on May 4, 2019.
+Their child, a son, was born on May 4, 2019.

+Snyder and his family live on Long Island.